chgio/cosfic/README.md

-# PyCOSFiC: Python Component Optimiser for Simple Filter Circuits
+# PyCOSFiC: a Python Component Optimiser for Simple Filter Circuits.

 This little script helps automate the picking of components for elementary R-C / R-L filter circuits to get as close as possible to the specified cutoff parameter.